Van-Life Probe: FBI Zeroes In on Grand Teton Campsite in Search for Gabby Petito

 Last week, North Port police said, they tried without success to convince the Laundrie family to speak with them.
 Finally, on Friday, the parents agreed to talk to investigators and claimed Laundrie had been missing for several days—and that they believed he had gone into the Carlton Reserve in Sarasota County.

 On Saturday morning, a phalanx of first responders gathered at the 25,000-acre nature center, which is home to alligators, panthers, snakes, and feral pigs, to begin searching for Laundrie.
-The search was called off as darkness fell, but police —who admit they are “frustrated” by the family’s behavior—said it would start again on Sunday.
+The search was called off as darkness fell, but police —who admit they are “frustrated” by the family’s behavior—began again on Sunday.

 It’s not clear why Laundrie’s family thinks he entered the reserve, but Petito’s family has its own theory.